kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Contributing-to-Open-Source.md

 - Isolated Dev/Test environment
 - Continuous Integration

+## Suggested Workflow
+1. Clone the repository.
+Run setup.
+2. Make a feature branch based on latest `master`.
+3. Make changes
+4. Commit changes to local branch
+5. Push commits to a remote version of your feature branch
+6. Make Pull Request for your branch

 ## Version Control
 Is an integral part of open source projects.
 Includes *git, svn, and mercurial*.
 I use git.
 Github and Bitbucket host central repositories for developers to contribute to.
 More on [Git](Git.md).